 Use Case ID: #T8.3 Use Case Title: Group modification: Remove a member Created By: Joan Guisado-Gámez Last Updated By: Eleni Antoniou Date Created: 9/4/2018 Last Revision Date: 22/5/2018 Actors: Traveller Description: The admin of a group wants to r nodify the current con figuration by removing a member.
 Trigger The traveller creates a new grou p.
 Preconditions: The traveller has the My-TRAC app already installed.
 The traveller has registered in My-TRAC app.
 Mobile internet connection must be active.
 The traveller is the admin of an existing group.
 Every traveller of the group has completed use case #T1 and use case #T8.1.
 Postconditions: The group is modified.
 Normal Flow: The traveller goes to the Group section of My-TRAC.
 The traveller selects "My Group Trips".
 The traveller selects one of the groups from which he/she is the admin.
 The traveller selects the "Remove a group member" option.
 The admin traveller selects which travellers he/she wants to remove within the group.
 The admin traveller presses "Confirm modification".
 The system informs the members of the group that a member has been removed with a notification.
-Alternative Flows: A traveller, which is not the admin of the group wants to be removed from a group trip.
-The traveller selects the group trip that he/she wants to be deleted from.
-The traveler selects "Leave the group" option".
-The application asks to confirm this decision.
-The traveller confirms and he/she is deleted successfully.
-The admin receives a message that the traveller has been removed.
-Alternative Flow 2 The admin of the group wants to be removed from the group trip.
-He/she informs the system by pressing the "Leave the group" option".
-The system sets as admin the first person that was added to the group or the admin suggests which one to be the next admin.
-A notification appears on the screen of the chosen group member.
-Exceptions: 7.
-The group member acc epts or declines the su ggestion.
+Alternative Flows: Alternative Flow 1 3.
+A traveller, which is not the admin of the group wants to be removed from a group trip.
+4. The traveller selects the group trip that he/she wants to be deleted from.
+5. The traveler selects "Leave the group" option".
+6. The application asks to confirm this decision.
+7. The traveller confirms and he/she is deleted successfully.
+8. The admin receives a message that the traveller has been removed.
+Alternative Flow 2 3.
+The admin of the group wants to be removed from the group trip.
+4. He/she informs the system by pressing the "Leave the group" option".
+5. The system sets as admin the first person that was added to the group or the admin suggests which one to be the next admin.
+6. A notification appears on the screen of the chosen group member.
+7. The group member accents or declines the suggestion 7.
+The group member accepts or declines the suggestion.
+Exceptions: -